|Birth: ||Oct. 2, 1872|

 As a child he had diphtheria, which left him bald except for a fringe in the back.
-As an adult he often wore a cap to keep his head warm, though it caused some to mistake him as Jewish.
+As an adult he often wore a cap to keep his head warm--though the cap and his surname caused some to mistake him as Jewish.
 At night he wore a pointed stocking cap.

-He attended the College of Pharmacy and Science in Philadelphia.
-It was in Philadelphia that he met and married Leanna Shepard in 1899.
+He was graduated from the Philadelphia College of Pharmacy.
+It was in Philadelphia that he met and married Leanna Sheppard in 1899.
 Fred and Leanna moved to White Lake, N.Y., in the Catskills because she had had TB and the clean mountain air was thought beneficial.
 It was there that their daughter Margaret was born.

 In 1902 they moved to Milford, where all of the rest of the children were born, and Fred served the area as a pharmacist in his Herbst Drug Store for 41 years until his death.
-His daughter Marion would follow him into his profession, becoming the first woman pharmacist in Pike County, Pa., and working in his drug store.
-The rest of the children all had higher education also.
-The homemade ice cream he served in the drug store was well renowned, but the recipe was a well-guarded secret.
+His daughter Marion would follow him into his profession, becoming the first woman pharmacist in Pike County, Penna., and working in his drug store.
+The other children all had higher education also.
+The homemade ice cream he served in the drug store was renowned, but the recipe was a well-guarded family secret.

 Theodore Herbst (1840 - 1915)